-Quick summary: As a proofreader, you’ll check written content for grammatical, typographical, syntax, spelling, punctuation, and formatting mistakes.
-If you can diagram a sentence in your sleep, have strong feelings about the Oxford comma, and are looking for a way to make money from home (or from anywhere in the world, for that matter), proofreading might be your dream gig.
+Quick summary: Becoming a proofreader entails reviewing written content for grammatical, typographical, syntax, spelling, punctuation and formatting mistakes.
+If you can diagram a sentence in your sleep, have strong feelings about the Oxford comma, and are looking for a way to make money from home, proofreading might be your dream gig.

-Education requirements: Working from home for a large employer in the proofreading industry may require a degree in English, journalism, or another related field.
-But if you’re willing to work (or at least to start) on a freelance basis, a degree may not be necessary.
+Education requirements: Finding a work-at-home job for a large employer in the proofreading industry may require a bachelor’s degree in English, journalism or another related field.
+But if you’re willing to work as a freelance proofreader, a college degree may not be necessary.

 Average median salary: The average median salary for proofreaders is $42,860 per year.

 How to get started: If proofreading appeals to you, Caitlin Pyle of Proofread Anywhere has created a free workshop designed to teach you the skills you need to start making money as a freelance proofreader.

 Of all the jobs that pay $20 an hour on this list, proofreading may be the one with the most opportunities, because there are nearly 2 billion websites out there and many proofreading jobs are for web content.